Leading from Behind

 In contrast, to lead from behind represents a more democratic and participative approach.
 Here, the leader acts more like a coach or mentor to foster creativity, facilitate growth and development among team members.

 This leader trusts in the capabilities of their team and encourages them to take initiative, make decisions, and develop their leadership skills.
-The focus is on building a strong team that can operate effectively even in the leader's absence, fostering long-term sustainability and resilience in the team or organization.
-The psychological contract, if you like, between leader and employees is that THEY are the effective leaders and their develeopment on the front line is the organization's purpose.
+The focus is on building a strong team that can operate effectively even in the leader’s absence, fostering long-term sustainability and resilience in the team or organization.
+The psychological contract, if you like, between leader and employees is that THEY are the effective leaders and their development on the front line is the organization’s purpose.

 By empowering team members and promoting a culture of mutual respect and collective responsibility, leading from behind can lead to more innovative, flexible, and responsive organizations, better equipped to navigate the complexities of the modern business environment.
+This approach integrates aspects of business strategy, ensuring that leadership and innovation are aligned with the overall goals of the organization.

 The Harvard Business School Perspective on Leading from Behind